 By the CSAE Trillium FORUM Editorial Committee

-As a Business Member of the CSAE Trillium Chapter, you have a unique opportunity to connect with Association Executives from across Ontario looking for products, services, and expertise that will help their associations thrive in the future.
+As a Business Member of the CSAE Trillium Network, you have a unique opportunity to connect with Association Executives from across Ontario looking for products, services, and expertise that will help their associations thrive in the future.
 But how do you ensure those connections are lasting and meaningful?

 Darryl Andree, Business Development Manager, Brand Blvd.

 “The best way to get value from your CSAE membership is to engage, engage and engage!” says Andree.
 As for how he best engages?
 Andree urges fellow Business Members to go to as many events as possible and to be completely present and in the moment while there.
 “Sit with someone new, interact with people that you have never met before, ask to be introduced to someone,” he elaborates.

 On a larger level, Andree shares that the CSAE is built to provide positive exchanges between Association Executives and Business Members.
 He is adamant that Business Members should take advantage of those opportunities for exchange and that it’s important to be your authentic self.
 “Dare to be different!” he exclaims.
 Though not for the faint of heart, Andree even suggests dancing on stage at CSAE events as a creative way to get noticed!